stharrold/stharrold.github.io/content/20151208_ipynb_on_gce_from_chrome.md

 **Why do I use IPython Notebooks?**

 [IPython (Jupyter) Notebooks](http://ipython.org/notebook.html) are an important part of my development process since they enable me to prototype quickly and to share my work in-progress.
 The notebook serves as a top-level script, the parts of which I eventually modularize as components of installable packages.
+I prefer the [Continuum Analytics Anaconda Python distribution](https://www.continuum.io/) for its [Conda package manager](http://conda.pydata.org/docs/).
+I'm using Python 3.5.

 **Why do I use Cloud9?**